Posted by Clayton Johnson | November 30, 2017

 What’s important to understand here is that the context of the link is more important than having domain to domain relevancy.

 Getting in-content links are important to improving your SEO, but don’t worry too much about getting perfectly relevant links.
-Think more “in does this link make sense in this context?” – If so, you’re good to go!
+Think more along the lines of “does this link make sense in this context?” – If so, you’re good to go!

 Clayton Johnson is the CMO of The HOTH SEO company.
 He has over 8+ years experience in the SEO industry and has spoken at events like SEJ Summit.
 The HOTH has been featured in Inc 5000, Forbes, SMX, Pubcon, Content Marketing World, Affiliate Summit, Brighton and more.